Caption: Available Light only (Nikon D3S, ISO 12,800, f/5.6, 1/40, 28-300mm)

 Instagram

-In an homage to the Kodak Instamatic and Polaroid cameras, Instagram confines photos into a square shape.
-It lets you apply a filter and, combined with edge effects; the square format can make an image taken today look like a nostalgic piece.
+In an homage to the Kodak Instamatic and Polaroid cameras, Instagram confines photos to a square shape.
+It lets you apply a filter and, combined with edge effects, the square format can make an image taken today look like a nostalgic piece.
 You can make it look like the 1920s, 1950s, or 1970s.
 The transformation is because the photo triggers memories for those who lived during this time or those who have found a shoebox or old family albums and looked through the pictures.

 If you mix flash with the available light, you may have proper light on the objects closest to the camera, and then the background shifts.